cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 - `tx1` will be validated against the application (via `CheckTx`) before `tx2`, and
 - `tx1` will be processed and disseminated before `tx2`.

-As a consequence, given that classes of transactions have a sequential ordering, and that all classes are disjunct, we can state the following property:
+As a consequence, given that classes of transactions have a sequential ordering, and that classes do not have elements in common, we can state the following property:

 :parking: _Property_ **Partial ordering of all transactions**: The set of all the transactions in the mempool, regardless of their classes, will have a *partial order*.